-- (a) All hours worked on shifts which begin outside of the limits to which the regular shift can be expanded as set forth in Clause 13.04 shall be paid a premium of three dollars and fifty cents (\$3.50) per hour (including overtime hours worked) except in the case of emergency one day callouts, which will not start later than 3:00 p.m. without shift premium applying. - (b) Notwithstanding anything in this Article, a full eight (8) hours shall be allowed between any shift worked by an employee or the shift following such period where eight (8) hours rest is not allowed, shall be paid at double (2X) the regular rate of pay.
+- (a) All hours worked on shifts which begin outside of the limits to which the regular shift can be expanded as set forth in Clause 13.04 shall be paid a premium of four dollars (\$4.00) per hour (including overtime hours worked) except in the case of emergency one day callouts, which will not start later than 3:00 p.m. without shift premium applying.
+Effective May 3, 2026 this premium shall be four dollars and fifty cents (\$4.50) per hour. - (b) Notwithstanding anything in this Article, a full eight (8) hours shall be allowed between any shift worked by an employee or the shift following such period where eight (8) hours rest is not allowed, shall be paid at double (2X) the regular rate of pay.
 No travel time shall be included in the eight hours of rest.